captain-steel/CommitGenius/README.md

 # CommitGenius

-Powered by the advanced GPT-4 AI model, CommitGenius analyzes the changes in your repository and generates a summary in either a funny or professional tone, as per your preference.
+Powered by GPT-4, `CommitGenius` analyzes the changes in your repository and generates a summary in either a funny or professional tone, as per your preference.

 ## Installation
 ```bash